I love creating unique ornaments and I love sharing tips on how to make them.

-- 24" to 1 yard of 1' to 3' wide Ribbon Lace, eyelet lace or fancy lace can be used too.
+- 24" to 1 yard of 1' to 3' wide ribbon lace, eyelet lace, or fancy lace can be used too.
 I have used all three with great results.
-The eyelet lace are not as fancy as the ribbon lace, or fancy lace, but can be made to be with embellishments.
-The length will depend on the type of lace and the width of the lace and how full you want the wreath ornament to be.
+The eyelet lace is not as fancy as the ribbon lace or fancy lace but can be with embellishments.
+The length will depend on the type of lace and the width of the lace, and how full you want the wreath ornament to be.
 Wider fancy lace will make a fuller ornament, while eyelet lace on be done with only 6" of lace if it is not gathered.

-- 1 ribbon rose for each ornament you plan to make.
-You could add 3 if you want.
+- One ribbon rose for each ornament you plan to make.
+You could add three if you want.
 Just remember to always keep to an odd number for balance.

 - Approximately 12" of 1/8" satin ribbon for the ornament bow.
 The ribbon can only be purchased by the roll at craft stores.